vongong/CheatSheets/Ansible/Readme-Inventory.md

 ## Inventory
 - manage server with files called hosts. ip or hostname
+- format: INI or Json
+- Inventory can be at directory; not just file
+  - Ansible will automaticallly combine them all together
 - hosts file attrib
   - ansible_ssh_private_key_file = file loc of private keys
   - ansible_user = users to login as